Kharacternyk/pacwall/README.rst

     ...
     }

-    key: "too long" # consequtive strings are
+    key: "too-long" # consequtive strings are
-         "value"    # glued together, like in C
+         "-value"   # glued together, like in C

 Note that you should use ``'`` in value strings wherever you would normally use ``"`` and vice versa.
 It has been done because ``"`` is needed far more often